gwmatthews/wanikani-flashcards/README.md

     - OPTIONAL column 5: Reading by Type (on kun) OR Part of Speech
   - **Filters tab:** choose radicals, kanji and/or vocabulary as you like, filter as you like by level (including ranges like 12-18), SRS stage or whatever.
 (Radicals that are on WK as images remain blank on the front of the card, but the backs still have meanings, you can draw these radicals on the front and these cards won't mess things up otherwise.)

-(You could add both Reading by Type and Part of Speech as columns 5 and 6 but since one is used for getting the readings of kanji only and the other is used for selective printing of vocabulary items only, you probably won't need both together ever.)
+(You could conceivably have both Reading by Type and Part of Speech as columns 5 and 6 but since one is used for getting the readings of kanji only and the other is used for selective printing of vocabulary items only, you probably won't need both together ever.)

 - **Usage examples**
   - `./makecards.sh myfile.csv` produces flashcards of all contents of the csv file.
 If you want kanji cards with katakana for on readings, you need column 5 set to Reading by Type (on kun).
 If this column is left blank all readings are printed in hiragana.